Mersey Community News is operated by NCTJ qualified journalists and trainee journalists. We are all volunteers.

 Mistakes can and do happen, for many reasons.
-We encourage readers to get in contact with us as soon as possible to rectify any changes.
+When they do happen, we encourage readers to get in contact with us as soon as possible.

-We are happy to change any errors, typos to things such as: individual names, businesses quotes, etc. This will be done without quibbles.
+We are happy to change any errors or typos.
+This will be done without quibbles.

 Please be advised that, in cases where stories involve an additional source, we have a legal duty to approach them for comment.